enzolutions/backbone.drupal/README.md

 Originally Inspired in JS files from Drupal 7 Module <a href="https://drupal.org/project/backbone" target="_blank">https://drupal.org/project/backbone</a>

-Backbone.Drupal has compatibility with [Backform](http://amiliaapp.github.io/backform/index.html) Drupal 8 return an object for each property if you enable this compatibility attibuttes will be flatten to an array with value property.
+Backbone.Drupal has compatibility with [Backform](http://amiliaapp.github.io/backform/index.html) Drupal 8 return an object for each property if you enable this compatibility attibuttes will be flatten to an array property -> value.
 But this feature could be used for other implementations.

 # Usage